ChameleonCloud/docs/source/technical/sharing.rst

 change the visibility of the artifact, and you have the option to decide how visible you want it to be.

+1. **Publish with DOI**: this option allows you to :ref:`publish a version of your artifact to Zenodo <trovi-zenodo>` and receive a DOI, which you can use to cite your artifact in, e.g., an academic paper.
+2. **Publish without DOI**: this option allows any Chameleon user to find and launch your artifact.
+It can be useful if you want to distribute the artifact widely but do not necessarily with to publish it to Zenodo and get a DOI for citation.
-1. **Share via private link**: this option allows you to share the experiment to select people, like individual colleagues, advisors, or students.
+3. **Share via private link**: this option allows you to share the experiment to select people, like individual colleagues, advisors, or students.
 Anybody in possession of the link can view and launch any version of the artifact.
-2. **Share with projects**: this option allows you to share the experiment with members of a Chameleon Project.
+4. **Share with projects**: this option allows you to share the experiment with members of a Chameleon Project.
 You can also share amongst multiple projects.
-3. **Publish with DOI**: this option allows you to :ref:`publish a version of your artifact to Zenodo <trovi-zenodo>`.

 To make your artifact shareable follow the actions shown in the animation below: first select how your want to share and then your sharing destination.